Yuntao Wu National Center for Biodefense and Infectious Diseases School of Systems Biology George Mason University Manassas, VA USA Biography

 Dr. Gendelman has published greater than 400 peer-reviewed scientific publications, edited nine books and monographs, and is named inventor of eight issued U.S. patents.
 Dr. Gendelman was the founding Editor (1993) and is currently the Editor-in-Chief of the Journal of Neuroimmune Pharmacology, published by Springer.

-David Harrich Queensland Institute of Medical Research Brisbane Australia Biography
+David Harrich Division of Infectious Diseases Queensland Institute of Medical Research Brisbane Australia Biography

 Biography of David Harrich

-Associate Professor David Harrich is Group Leader of HIV and Molecular Virology at QIMR Berghofer MRI, where is a Senior Research Fellow.
-He earned a PhD at UCLA in experimental Pathology and undertook postdoctoral training at University of Texas Southwestern Medical Centre.
-He has published 70+ papers most of them on HIV-1 molecular biology and virus replication.
+Associate Professor David Harrich is Group Leader of HIV and Molecular Virology at QIMR Berghofer MRI, where he is a Senior Research Fellow.
+He earned a PhD at UCLA in experimental Pathology and undertook postdoctoral training from the University of Texas Southwestern Medical Centre.
+He has published more than 70 papers and most of them are on HIV-1 molecular biology and virus replication.

 Dr. Dushyantha Jayaweera received his M.D. degree in Sri Lanka, and trained in medicine in Sri Lanka and Great Britain, and at Loyola University of Chicago, joining the Miller School faculty in 1992.
-He has been named as Executive Dean for Research and Research Education of the University of Miami Miller School of Medicine.
-He had been serving as interim Executive Dean since September 2015.
-Jayaweera is also a professor of medicine, and he has more than 20 years of clinical and research experience with HIV.
+He has been the Executive Dean for Research and Research Education at the University of Miami Miller School of Medicine where he had been serving as interim Executive Dean since September 2015.
+Jayaweera is also a professor of medicine and has more than 20 years of clinical and research experience with HIV.
 He maintains an active clinical practice, serving as Director of the HIV/HCV co-infection clinic and leading numerous industry-funded trials of medications for patients with viral diseases.

-Tal Kafri University of North Carolina Chapel Hill, NC USA Biography
+Tal Kafri Department of Microbiology & Immunology University of North Carolina Chapel Hill, NC USA Biography

 Biography of Tal Kafri

-Dr. Tal Kafri is the professor of Microbiology & Immunology Gene Therapy Center.
-Currenlty he is the Director, at Lenti Viral Vector Core, Lenti-shRNA Core Facility.
-He has comlted his PhD.
-His filed of interest include the needs to efficiently deliver genetic cargo and to maintain long-term transgene expression in vivo prompted the development of the HIV-1 based vector system.
+Dr. Tal Kafri, PhD is a professor of Microbiology & Immunology at Gene Therapy Center.
+Currently, he is the Director at Lenti Viral Vector Core, Lenti-shRNA Core Facility.
+His filed of interest include the need to efficiently deliver genetic cargo and to maintain long-term transgene expression in vivo which prompted the development of the HIV-1 based vector system.

-Fatah Kashanchi George Mason University Manassas, VA USA Biography
+Fatah Kashanchi School of Systems Biology, Laboratory of Molecular Virology George Mason University Manassas, VA USA Biography

 Biography of Fatah Kashanchi

-By means of introduction, I am the Director of Research at the George Mason University Biodefense Program in the Washington D.C proper.
-I have obtained more than $13.2 M in funding (NIH, DOD, DOE, and Keck) since my departure from NIH in 2000.
-I have published 198 peer-reviewed manuscripts (h index = 53), and served as an editorial board and reviewer for Retrovirology, JBC, J. Virol, Virology, NAR, 4 PLoS Journals, Cell, Molecular Cell, Nature, Medicine, and Science Translational Medicine.
-I am also a regular NIH study section member and have served on 141 panels since 2000.
+Dr. Kashanchi is the Director of Research at the George Mason University Biodefense Program in the Washington D.C proper.
+He obtained more than $13.2 M in funding (NIH, DOD, DOE, and Keck) since his departure from NIH in 2000.
+He has published 198 peer-reviewed manuscripts with an h index of 53 and served as an editorial board member and reviewer for Retrovirology, JBC, J. Virol, Virology, NAR, 4 PLoS Journals, Cell, Molecular Cell, Nature, Medicine, and Science Translational Medicine.
+He is also a regular NIH study section member and has served 141 panels since 2000.

-Kamel Khalili Temple University Philadelphia, PA USA Biography
+Kamel Khalili Department of Neuroscience Temple University Philadelphia, PA USA Biography

 Biography of Kamel Khalili

-Qingsheng Li University of Nebraska Lincoln, NE USA Biography
+Qingsheng Li School of Biological Sciences University of Nebraska Lincoln, NE USA Biography

 Biography of Qingsheng Li

-Binhua Ling Tulane University School of Medicine New Orleans, LA USA Biography
+Binhua Ling Department of Microbiology & Immunology Tulane University School of Medicine New Orleans, LA USA Biography

 Biography of Binhua Ling